lvgl/lv_port_renesas-ek-rz_a3m/README.md

     are included in your selection of "Customize Features".
   - Ensure "GCC ToolChains & Utilities" is selected and "GCC ARM A-Profile (AArch64 bare-metal) 13.2 rel1"
     under that tab is also selected in "Additional Software".
 - Install FSP Packs.
-It was tested with v3.4.0, which was the latest version at the time.
+Please install FSP v3.4.0 for this project.
+  It's okay if you have multiple versions installed.
-  - On Windows, simply download RZA_FSP_Packs_vX.X.X.exe
+  - On Windows, simply download RZA_FSP_Packs_v3.4.0.exe
     [from here](https://github.com/renesas/rza-fsp/releases) under "Assets" for the desired release.
     Run the installer and follow the prompts.
-  - On Linux, download RZA_FSP_Packs_vX.X.X.zip
+  - On Linux, download RZA_FSP_Packs_v3.4.0.zip
-    [from here](https://github.com/renesas/rza-fsp/releases) under "Assets" for the desired release.
+    [from here](https://github.com/renesas/rza-fsp/releases/tag/v3.4.0) under "Assets" for the desired release.
     Locate the e2 studio install location.
-If it is `~/.local/share/renesas/e2_studio` and the ZIP download is `~/Downloads/RZA_FSP_Packs_v3.4.0.zip`, unzip the file with the following commands:
+If it is `~/.local/share/renesas/e2_studio`, unzip the file with the following commands:
     ```shell
     cd ~/.local/share/renesas/e2_studio